Resident Training Program

 Resident Evaluation and Curriculum Development

 Ongoing communication between the residents and the faculty is highly valued and is considered critical to our success.
 We have developed a comprehensive curriculum using competency-based objectives and evaluations.
-Our web-based evaluation system of resident competence provides continuous feedback for residents, attendings and the program director.
-Residents are evaluated every month by the attending and receive an immediate email that they have an evaluation ready for viewing.
+Our web-based evaluation system provides continuous feedback for residents, attendings and the program director.
+Residents are evaluated every month on their milestone achievement by the attendings and receive an immediate email that they have an evaluation ready for viewing.
 Similarly, residents evaluate their attendings' teaching abilities and the educational value of the rotations every month, providing real-time feedback to Dr. Wolfsthal and the attending.
 A highly successful Peer Evaluation System allows residents to evaluate their interns and for interns to evaluate their supervising residents.
-Nurses in the clinics and various inpatient units also assess residents' skills.
-Students evaluate residents on their clinical, teaching and leadership skills, and the residents also evaluate their third and fourth year medical students.
+Nurses in the continuity clinics also assess residents' skills.
+Students evaluate residents on their clinical, teaching and leadership skills, and the residents provide very valuable evaluations of their third and fourth year medical students.
 This comprehensive multi-source feedback system ensures that residents are continually striving to improve their skills in a positive and nurturing environment.
 Residents meet with Dr. Wolfsthal in a formal semi-annual feedback session where we review the resident's clinical performance, career interests, and educational goals for the coming year.
 Through the Postgraduate Education Committee, resident representatives from each class review feedback about the program and rotations, and contribute to the educational process.
 An Annual Needs Assessment gives residents another way to evaluate the overall residency and its components.
 Residents and faculty from all the divisions actively participate in this review process to continuously improve the curriculum and meet the needs of our residents.

 A wide variety of conferences are held throughout the week -- each with a different format and purpose - and provide residents with diverse learning environments.
 A highlight of each day is Morning Report, which also includes the Ambulatory Core Curriculum and Senior Resident Conferences.
 Delivered by expert faculty, our Core Conference Curriculum ensures residents have comprehensive exposure to the entirety of internal medicine.
+Workshops in Procedures and Simulations are held through the year, providing residents a protected environment to improve their procedural and ACLS skills.
 Our monthly Resident Research Forum provides a venue for residents to present their ongoing research to their peers and faculty.
 Medical Grand Rounds is the premier didactic conference of the week.
 Other conferences include the Clinicopathologic Conference (CPC), Ambulatory Care Seminars, and Board Review.
-Journal Club includes a comprehensive epidemiology and evidence-based medicine curriculum.
+Journal Club includes a comprehensive epidemiology and evidence-based medicine curriculum, with delivery of our Patient Safety and Quality Improvement curriculum.
 Morbidity and Mortality Conference includes a comprehensive curriculum in patient safety and quality improvement.
 The Acute Medicine Series is held early in the year to provide residents with a foundation for the evaluations and management of acute illnesses.
 The Ethics Seminars are held throughout the year.
 Residents are also welcome to attend any of the weekly subspecialty conferences.
 Please see Curriculum in Internal Medicine for more information about our conferences.
+We are in the process of mounting audio and slide content in an downloadable MP4 format for residents to use for their review and learning.

 Residents have on-line access to all our major conferences through Blackboard.
 You are welcome to view our Acute Medicine Lecture Series, Ambulatory Care Seminars, CATS from Journal Club and our Senior Resident Conferences on our Blackboard site.
 Enter the username and password imguest to access the conferences.
 It is a marvelous compendium for our residents and provides a valuable educational resource throughout the year.